thislooksrare/solana-wallet-generator/README.md

 this tool comes in handy if you want to start a solana project and want a customized solana address. it basically generates addresses and outputs you the credentials for accounts that have a matching name.
-Usually, Solana addresses are cut between the first 4 and the last 4 digits.
+Usually when displaying Solana addresses, most services cut everything between the first 4 and the last 4 digits.
 This tool gives you the opportunity to get a cool address for your project!
 Please do not use it extensively because you basically spam the Solana network with it.

 ## install